zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 ####Step 2:

-To look at `beyonce.html` in the browser, like you would a normal website, in the Nitrous terminal in the directory for this project, enter `python -m SimpleHTTPServer 3000`.
+To view `beyonce.html` in the browser, like you would a normal website, in the Nitrous terminal in the directory for this project, enter `python -m SimpleHTTPServer 3000`.

 Once you have the server running, select `preview` and then `port 3000`.